Frequently Asked Questions

 Serving Dallas, TX & Surrounding Areas

-Restricted Keyway Locks are locking systems designed to prevent unauthorized key duplication.
-Unlike standard keys that can be copied at virtually any hardware or key-cutting store, restricted keys are patented and can only be duplicated by authorized locksmiths or dealers.
-These dealers are required to follow strict verification procedures, including checking your identification and authorization before making a copy.
-This ensures that only individuals you approve can obtain copies of your keys, offering greater control and peace of mind over who has access to your home or business.
+Restricted keyway locks are specialized systems engineered to prevent unauthorized duplication.
+Unlike standard keys that can be copied almost anywhere, restricted keys are patented and may only be duplicated by authorized locksmiths or dealers.
+These professionals must follow strict verification steps, including confirming your identity and authorization before making a copy.
+This added control ensures that only approved individuals can replicate your keys, giving you enhanced security and confidence over who can access your home or business.

-While Restricted Keyways are a feature of high-security lock systems, they are not the same thing.
-Restricted Keyways primarily focus on key control, ensuring that keys cannot be copied without your knowledge.
-High-security locks, on the other hand, offer a more comprehensive level of protection that includes physical resistance to picking, drilling, and forced entry, in addition to key control.
-High-security locks typically meet or exceed industry standards such as ANSI or UL ratings and are designed to withstand physical attacks, making them suitable for high-risk or high-value applications.
-In summary, while restricted keyways are part of what makes a lock high-security, true high-security locks combine key control with advanced physical protection.
+While restricted keyways are an important component of high-security locks, they are not the same as a full high-security system.
+Restricted keyways focus on controlling key duplication, ensuring keys cannot be copied without authorization.
+High-security locks go further, combining key control with enhanced physical protection against picking, drilling, and forced entry.
+These locks often meet or exceed standards such as ANSI or UL ratings and are engineered to withstand aggressive attacks, making them ideal for high-risk or high-value settings.
+In short, restricted keyways contribute to security, but true high-security locks pair key control with robust physical defenses.